AQAComputer ScienceExam Board Revision

 View mark scheme hint

-What is meant by the term 'byte'?
+What is meant by a byte in computing?
 [2 marks]

 2 marks